 Public history internships are available for undergraduate and graduate students each semester, in the fall, spring, and summer.
 Internships are three-credit courses requiring 125 hours of work experience for undergraduates and 150 hours of work experience for graduates.
 All internships require preapproval of the faculty sponsor before registration.
 We are willing to work with a variety of sponsorship partners (see our list of previous internship sponsors below), but the sponsoring organization must have a professionally-trained public historian on staff to supervise the student intern.

-- Graduate Internship Syllabus
+- Graduate Internship Syllabus (PDF)

-- Undergraduate Internship Syllabus
+- Undergraduate Internship Syllabus (PDF)